nickmatsnev/ddd/posts/mr-robot-season-2/index.md

 - **disgruntled** = dissatisfied
 - **to burrow** = to make a hole or tunnel
 - **a condolence** = an expression of sympathy, especially on the occasion of a death
-- **a retribution** = a punishment that is considered to be morally right and fully deserved
+- **retribution** = a punishment that is considered to be morally right and fully deserved
 - **immaculate** = perfect
 - **enthralling** = captivating, thrilling, breathtaking
 - **a siege** = a blockage